xoe-labs/odoo-patches/README.md

-# odoo-patches

-An organized collection of functional odoo patches
+A curated and organized collection of functional odoo patches. ("Good bye OCB")

-Base on stewardship by:
- - @yelizariev (IT Projects LLC)
- - @blaggacao (XOE Solutions)

 # Naming Convention